-This miraculous event started her on the path to become a Jin Shin Jyutsu® practitioner.
+This miraculous event started her on the path to become an Art of Jin Shin practitioner.

 Within several years of study, Alexis observed, practiced and experienced the art and learned the foundation, as she watched and worked with her teacher Philomena and her clients.
 Philomena has been her mentor ever since.
 Together they went and studied privately with Dr.Haruki Kato in Japan.
 Alexis also attended Dr. Kato's seminars as well as his son's, Sadaki Kato.

-Her intention of sharing Jin Shin Jyutsu® with a larger audience led her to the meeting of Pamela Markarian Smith, who founded Jin Shin Institute in 1991.
+Her intention of sharing the Art of Jin Shin with a larger audience led her to the meeting of Pamela Markarian Smith, who founded Jin Shin Institute in 1991.
 Pamela's devotion to Mary Burmeister and the integrity of the work was apparent.

-In January of 2015, Alexis Brink became the chosen successor of the Jin Shin Institute by Pamela Markarian Smith.
-Alexis holds the same philosophy as Mary and Pamela, that Jin Shin Jyutsu® is a healing art which is important to keep practicing, teaching and sharing in order to create continued awareness around the world, for generations to come.
-It is with humility and honor, and through her love for Jin Shin Jyutsu®, that she will continue the legacy.
+In January of 2015, Alexis Brink became the *make link* chosen successor of Jin Shin Institute by Pamela Markarian Smith.
+Alexis holds the same philosophy as Mary Burmeister and Pamela Markarian Smith, that Jin Shin is a healing art which is important to keep practicing, teaching and sharing to create continued awareness around the world, for generations to come.
+It is with humility and honor, and through her love for the Art of Jin Shin, that she will continue the legacy.

-Alexis Brink, LMT, is a practitioner of Jin Shin Jyutsu® since 1991 and has maintained a private practice in New York City.
-Alexis has taught classes in Jin Shin Jyutsu® at the JCC of Manhattan and at the New York Open Center.
+Alexis Brink, LMT, is a practitioner of the Art of Jin Shin since 1991 and has maintained a private practice in New York City.
+Alexis has taught classes in Jin Shin at the JCC of Manhattan and at the New York Open Center.
 She offers study and mentor groups, as well as private tutorials and apprenticeships.
 In addition, she has taught Self Help classes to nurses and other medical professionals at Columbia Presbyterian Hospital Integrative Services and Valley Hospital in NJ.
 She has taught students and teachers in the New York City Public School System.
-She introduced Jin Shin Jyustu® in her native country Holland, and continues to teach in the US and Europe.
+Alexis continues to give workshops throughout the United States and Europe.
+She introduced the Art of Jin Shin in her native country Holland.